 Every year between late September and October during the autumn season, the major Hindu festivities began with the onset of Sharadiya Navaratri or Sharad Navaratri.
 The term Sharad here refers to Sharad Ritu ( Autumn season ) and also to Devi Sharada ( Maa Saraswati ), the goddess of wisdom and knowledge.

 Navaratri means nine nights.
-Every month after Amavasya ( the new moon day ), the first 9 days are dedicate to feminine energy.
-Out of 27 days of the moon cycle, the remaining 18 days are considere masculine.
-The rest of 1 and a half-day is consideredneutral.
-That’s why up to Navami (the ninth day ), Devi worshiping is predominant.
+Every month after Amavasya ( the new moon day ), the first 9 days are dedicated to the feminine energy.
+Out of 27 days of the moon cycle, the remaining 18 days are considered to be masculine.
+The rest of 1 and a half-day is considered neutral.
+Thisis the reason that up to Navami (the ninth day ), Devi worshiping is predominant.

-This Navaratri which ends with the Dussehra is considere most important as it is dedicate to Devi Sharada.
-The basic nature that separates us from all living species is the learning tendency in us.
+This Navaratri which ends with the Dussehra is considered most important as it is dedicated to Devi Sharada.
+The basic nature that separates humans from all living species is the learning tendency in us.
 No other creature on this planet has the power of willingness to learn.
 So this is that time of the year when we humans celebrate the most important thing in our life which is ‘learning’.

-Also, Navaratri is the celebration of the victory of Good over Evil when Goddess Durga defeated the demon Mahishasura.
+Also, Navaratri is the celebration of the victory of Good over Evil.
+Goddess Durga defeated the demon Mahishasura.
 All nine days are wholly devoted to nine incarnations of Durga listed below: